 Mosquito Creek Campground

-This is the closest campsite to Peyto lake and offers great views of the Bow River.
+This is the closest campsite to Peyto Lake and offers great views of the Bow River.
 It’s great for those who want to pitch a tent as several walk-in sites provide privacy.
 There are only long drop toilets here and no showers.
 However, there is a communal eating and cooking hall, food lockers, and solar treated potable water.
 Ignore the name.
 There are no more mosquitos here than anywhere else.

 Where Can You Stay Around Peyto Lake?